 Wherever you’re at on your DevSecOps journey, success requires significant cultural change across your organisation.
 That means addressing the three key components that make work happen: people, processes, and technology.
 In this blog, we’ll take a look at each in turn and give you an overview of what needs to change to ensure best practice.

 Why are DevSecOps practices so important?

-It’s not enough to just say you’re doing DevSecOps for security to be prioritised and amplified in your organisation.
+It's not enough to just say you're putting DevSecOps practices in place for security to be prioritised and amplified in your organisation.
 For it to take centre stage, everyone needs to be responsible and held accountable.
-Your software development life cycle (SDLC) needs to be rebuilt with security in its foundations.
+Your software development lifecycle (SDLC) needs to be rebuilt with security in its foundations.
 This can only happen if the organisation embraces DevSecOps practices.